Perfect transmission and Aharanov-Bohm oscillations in topological insulator nanowires with nonuniform cross section: Chiral symmetry at zero doping

-{\it Chiral symmetry at zero doping.}---A clean but rippled nanowire at zero doping is chiral symmetric, $\sigma^z H \sigma^z = -H$, with respect to the Dirac point, and therefore belongs to the symmetry class AIII~\cite{Schnyder2009a,Chiu2016}.
+A clean but rippled nanowire at zero doping is chiral symmetric, $\sigma^z H \sigma^z = -H$, with respect to the Dirac point, and therefore belongs to the symmetry class AIII~\cite{Schnyder2009a,Chiu2016}.
 AIII has a $\mathbb{Z}$ topological classification and in the nanowires we can tune between the distinct topological phases with the magnetic flux $\phi$.
 A perfectly transmitted mode accompanies the transition between distinct phases at the Dirac point, and gives rise to a quantized conductance at the critical points.

 To demonstrate this, we plot in Fig.~\ref{fig:figure2} the conductance $G$ at the Dirac point of a clean rippled nanowire, as a function of the magnetic flux $\phi/ \phi_0 = B a_0^2 /2$.
 The conductance peaks at one conductance quantum at magnetic flux values given by